 When I was young and before I’d discovered DJs or independent record shops, my only experience of Rave music came through compilations with titles like “Raving Mad” or “Kaos Theory”.
-At times these compilations could be a mixed bag, swinging from the sublime to the ridiculous one track to the next, but amongst the dross were some gems.
-One of the first artists who regularly appeared on these compilations to really capture my attention was a chap called Acen.
+At times these compilations could be a mixed bag, ranging from the sublime to the ridiculous one track to the next, but amongst the dross were some gems – one of the first artists who regularly appeared on these compilations to really capture my attention was someone by the name of Acen.

 As I was putting this piece together news reached me that Ram had done a deal with the music industry giant BMG.
 This was no real surprise since Ram is a label that has never been content to sit still – It’s a label that is constantly moving forwards, seeking to reach new audiences and adapt as clubber’s tastes change.

 I’m not sure what was in the water supply around the Romford area during the early 90’s, but this North East London town was a hive of creativity and vision during the golden years of rave.